 Addressing the passive imaging needs for multi-band, wide field-of-view and high-resolution imaging for ground and near ground platforms.

 The ability to see farther, with higher clarity, and through darkness and/or obscurants is vital to nearly all military operations.
-At the same time, there is an immense need to increase FOV, resolution and day/night capability at reduced SWaP and cost for advanced imaging systems.
+At the same time, there is an immense need to increase field of view (FOV), resolution and day/night capability at reduced size, weight and power (SWaP) and cost for advanced imaging systems.
 The main driver for these requirements is to provide dismounted soldiers, ground troops and near-ground support platforms with the best available imaging tools for their combat effectiveness.
 With the advent of smaller UAVs, which can provide a huge advantage to our troops, the pressure to increase performance and reduce SWaP is even more intense.
 Advanced Wide FOV Architectures for Image Reconstruction and Exploitation (AWARE) program responds to these needs by simultaneously pushing the envelope of imager performance through new FPA and camera designs and advanced distributed aperture sensors (ADAS) ground support systems.